jebigay/rrea-enterprise/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: Solar Power System
         tagline: ''
         subtitle: ''
         text: "It is now time to conserve energy and no to shocking electric bills.
 We conduct free assessment to know your demands and to facilitate better solar power system at a very reasonable price.
 Satisfaction guaranteed for 10-20\_years of durability that we provide.\n"